Ismailtlem/coding-challenges/README.md

-# John Crickett's Coding Challenges solutions

 ## About

-This repository contains my solutions to John Crickett's Coding Challenges.
-The challenges are available at [https://codingchallenges.fyi/challenges/intro](https://codingchallenges.fyi/challenges/intro).
+This repository contains some solutions to t

 Language used - Python